 - Ensure you feel confident the story feels fresh and reflects your creative ambition.

-Creative Vision- This should come from your Producer and be a big picture look at the creative aims of the project (Maximum 300 words)
+Creative Vision- This should come from your Producer and give big-picture insight into the creative aims of the project

 - Why does your team want to tell this story, why is it important to you?
 Note that there may be a small amount of overlap in the Director's statement on this point but it should be a broader response and consider the whole team.